nithyaramakrishnan/data-shield/access.md

 This type of access control is separate from the typical Identity and Access Management (IAM) roles that you use when you are working with {{site.data.keyword.cloud_notm}}.
 {: tip}

-## Assigning cluster access
+## Assigning account access
-{: #access-cluster}
+{: #access-account}

-Before you can sign in to the Enclave Manager, you must have access to the cluster that the Enclave Manager is running on.
+Before you can invite other users to use your account, you must be an account owner or admin.
 {: shortdesc}

-1. Sign in to the account that hosts the cluster that you want to sign in to.
+1. Sign in to your account.

 2. Go to **Manage > Access (IAM) > Users**.

 3. Click **Invite users**.

-4. Provide the email addresses for the user's that you want to add.
+4. Enter the email addresses for the users that you want to add.
+You can enter up to 100 at a time separated by commas, spaces, or line breaks.

-5. From the **Assign access to** drop down, select **Resource**.

-6. From the **Services** drop down, select **Kubernetes Service**.

-7. Select a **Region**, **Cluster**, and **Namespace**.

-8. Using the Kubernetes Service documentation on [assigning cluster access](/docs/containers?topic=containers-users) as a guide, assign the access that the user needs to complete their tasks.

-9. Click **Save**.
+5. Click **Invite**.

+There is no need to assign additional access to specific resources.
+{: tip}

 ## Setting roles for Enclave Manager users
 {: #enclave-roles}